canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 ### Configure a Pebble layer

-Pebble services are [configured by means of layers](https://github.com/canonical/pebble#layer-specification), with higher layers adding to or overriding lower layers, forming the effective Pebble configuration, or "plan".
+Pebble services are [configured by means of layers](https://canonical-pebble.readthedocs-hosted.com/en/latest/reference/layer-specification/), with higher layers adding to or overriding lower layers, forming the effective Pebble configuration, or "plan".

 When a workload container is created and Pebble starts up, it looks in `/var/lib/pebble/default/layers` (if that exists) for configuration layers already present in the container image, such as `001-layer.yaml`.
 If there are existing layers there, that becomes the starting configuration, otherwise Pebble is happy to start with an empty configuration, meaning no services.

 In the latter case, Pebble is configured dynamically via the API by adding layers at runtime.

-See the [layer specification](https://github.com/canonical/pebble#layer-specification) for more details.
+See the [layer specification](https://canonical-pebble.readthedocs-hosted.com/en/latest/reference/layer-specification/) for more details.

 #### Add a configuration layer

-To add a configuration layer, call [`Container.add_layer`](https://ops.readthedocs.io/en/latest/#ops.Container.add_layer) with a label for the layer, and the layer's contents as a YAML string, Python dict, or [`pebble.Layer`](https://ops.readthedocs.io/en/latest/#ops.pebble.Layer) object.
+To add a configuration layer, call [`Container.add_layer`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.add_layer) with a label for the layer, and the layer's contents as a YAML string, Python dict, or [`pebble.Layer`](https://ops.readthedocs.io/en/latest/reference/pebble.html#ops.pebble.Layer) object.

 You can see an example of `add_layer` under the ["Replan" heading](#replan).
 The `combine=True` argument tells Pebble to combine the named layer into an existing layer of that name (or add a layer if none by that name exists).
 Using `combine=True` is common when dynamically adding layers.

 Because `combine=True` combines the layer with an existing layer of the same name, it's normally used with `override: replace` in the YAML service configuration.
 This means replacing the entire service configuration with the fields in the new layer.

 If you're adding a single layer with `combine=False` (default option) on top of an existing base layer, you may want to use `override: merge` in the service configuration.
 This will merge the fields specified with the service by that name in the base layer.
-[See an example of overriding a layer.](https://github.com/canonical/pebble#layer-override-example)
+[See an example of overriding a layer.](https://canonical-pebble.readthedocs-hosted.com/en/latest/reference/layers/#layer-override)

 #### Fetch the effective plan

-Charm authors can also introspect the current plan using [`Container.get_plan`](https://ops.readthedocs.io/en/latest/#ops.Container.get_plan).
-It returns a [`pebble.Plan`](https://ops.readthedocs.io/en/latest/#ops.pebble.Plan) object whose `services` attribute maps service names to [`pebble.Service`](https://ops.readthedocs.io/en/latest/#ops.pebble.Service) instances.
+Charm authors can also introspect the current plan using [`Container.get_plan`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.get_plan).
+It returns a [`pebble.Plan`](https://ops.readthedocs.io/en/latest/reference/pebble.html#ops.pebble.Plan) object whose `services` attribute maps service names to [`pebble.Service`](https://ops.readthedocs.io/en/latest/reference/pebble.html#ops.pebble.Service) instances.

+It is not necessary to use `get_plan` to determine whether the plan has changed and start services accordingly.
+If you call [`replan`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.replan), then Pebble will take care of this for you.

-Below is an example of how you might use `get_plan` to introspect the current configuration, and only add the layer with its services if they haven't been added already:
+Below is an example of how you might use `get_plan` to introspect the current configuration, and log the active services:

 ```python
 class MyCharm(ops.CharmBase):